jcammmmm/site/site/multiform-cv/README.md

 8. output in ../cv folder

 # About
-Python script that generate Juan Camilo's CV in several template formats
-but with the same content.
+Python script that generates a CV in several formats with the same content from a YAML descriptor file.
 The formats are:
     - LaTeX
     - HTML for desktop browsers